tearshred/ReactHooks/react-hooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It does require the latest versions of React and ReactDOM.
+You will need to type this command in command line:

+npm i -S react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2

 ## Available Scripts